Manaka-Saito/unit4/Criterion_A.md

     -> ```**[Issue solved**: “she emphasizes that the current system doesn’t ask for student’s input and preference in terms of food selection” ]```

-5. The solution displays today’s  meals with explanations.
+5. The solution displays today’s  meals with explanations such as images, categories, name, served time and date.

     -> ```**[Issue solved**: “instead of displaying the all available options, the current menu only showcases the main course” ]```